 Additional season partners include Chris & Jo Harkins, J. Mark & Christy Davis, Cypress Properties, Inc., UCA College of Fine Arts & Communication, Margaret Ferguson Pope—Thank You Aunt Margaret!, EVO Business Environments, Jay Barth & Chuck Cliett, Stacy Hamilton of Desselle Real Estate, Downtown Little Rock Partnership, Arkansas Arts Council, Department of Arkansas Heritage, Rosen Music Company, and Steinway Piano Gallery Little Rock.

-4-Show Americana packages are available beginning May 13 via Metrotix.com or by calling (800) 293-5949.
-Single tickets go on sale May 20 and are $30 (General Admission), $34 (Reserved), and $36 (Premium Reserved).
+Tickets are $25 (General Admission), $36 (Reserved), and $38 (Premium Reserved) and are available via Metrotix.com or by calling (800) 293-5949.
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.

 Following up on his critically acclaimed, GRAMMY-winning album GoGo Juice, Jon Cleary triumphantly returns with the infectiously ebullient Dyna-Mite (FHQ Records).
 Sly, slinky, and deeply soulful, the aptly entitled new release finds this Big Easy funk savant—a virtuosic keyboardist, profoundly expressive vocalist, and distinctive songwriter—in peak form on a set of all-original material.
 Like GoGo Juice, Dyna-Mite was co-produced by Cleary and the prolific John Porter, whose eclectic, behind-the-board credits include albums by Ryan Adams, Billy Bragg, Elvis Costello, B.B.
 King, Buddy Guy, R.L.
 Burnside, Taj Mahal, and the late Hammond B-3 master Jimmy Smith.